-The rest of the paper proceeds as follows.
-Section 2 reviews the empirical literature and high-lights our contribution.
-In Section 3 we illustrate the econometric problems that arise when trying to identify the effect of background risk on financial decisions, and show how we tackle them.
+The rest of the article proceeds as follows.
+Section 2 reviews the empirical literature and highlights our contribution.
+In Section 3, we illustrate the econometric problems that arise when trying to identify the effect of uninsurable wage risk on financial decisions, and show how we tackle them.
 Section 4 describes the data sources.
+Section 5 discusses the construction of our variance and censoring are (approximately) linear, we can gauge their sizes and obtain a back-of-the-envelope estimate of the marginal effect of uninsurable wage risk on the financial portfolio.
+When we do this (Section 6.1), we still find an estimate that is an order on magnitude larger than the Ordinary Least Squares (OLS) (fixed effect) estimate, implying that the key force biasing the effect of uninsurable wage risk is measurement error (i.e. the assumption that all residual wage variability is risk).

-Section 5 discusses the construction of our measures of background risk.
-Section 6 turns to the estimates of the marginal effect of background risk on people's portfolio allocation, presents several robustness tests and allows for wealth-driven heterogeneity in the portfolio response to background risk.
-We discuss the economic effect of background risk on the demand for risky financial assets in Section 7.
+measures of wage risk.
+Section 6 turns to the estimates of the marginal effect of uninsurable wage risk on people's portfolio allocation, presents several robustness tests, and allows for wealth-driven heterogeneity in the portfolio response to wage risk.
+We discuss the economic effect of wage risk on the demand for risky financial assets in Section 7.
 Section 8 concludes.